 The Doy Leale McCall Rare Book and Manuscript Library

-**Please note: The McCall Library will be closed on the morning of Monday, June 12 and will re-open at 1pm.
-We apologize for any inconvenience.**
+Special notice: The McCall Library will be closed on Tuesday, August 29 between 9:30 am and 1 pm for training.
+We apologize for any inconvenience.

 The McCall Library is now open in its permanent location within the Marx Library on USA's main campus.
 Visitors are welcome!
 Please pick up a parking pass at the circulation desk to display on your vehicle.
 Though not required, we encourage you to make an appointment so that staff is available to assist you.
 Please email firstname.lastname@example.org or phone (251) 341-3900.